azfairuza/stemcell/journal.md

 ### 20220621
 **1411**: Bismillah.
 After weekend break, today i start the work quite late because my motorbike got some trouble in the accu batery.
 Besides, my flowchart has been approved by supervisor, so this day i want to implement it into the code.
 Also i have some todo-list that need to be done.

+### 20220622
+**0658**: Bismillah.
+As the lore said, indonesian people has quite good skill at building a thousand temple in just one night.
+So do I, insyaaAllah. haha.
+But, what it takes?
+I need to focus and do the work at maximum pace.
+Yesterday, i was forgotten to write the evening journal.
+I have done the `show()` function in nanopattern.
+Next, i want to upgrade the `show()` function in cell and `showAll()` function in general procedures.
+After that i can start building the simulation.